omitogunjesufemi/AirBnB_clone/README.md

 ## Tasks
 ### Mandatory Tasks
 0. #### REAME, AUTHORS
-&emsp; - Write a README.md:
+- &emsp; Write a README.md:
-&emsp;&emsp; > - description of the project
+> - &emsp;&emsp; description of the project
-&emsp;&emsp; > - description of the command interpreter:
+> - &emsp;&emsp; description of the command interpreter:
-&emsp;&emsp;&emsp;&emsp; > - how to start it
+> - &emsp;&emsp;&emsp;&emsp; how to start it
-&emsp;&emsp;&emsp;&emsp; > - how to use it
+> - &emsp;&emsp;&emsp;&emsp; how to use it
-&emsp;&emsp;&emsp;&emsp; > - examples
+> - &emsp;&emsp;&emsp;&emsp; examples
-&emsp; - You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
+- &emsp; - You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 For format, reference Docker’s AUTHORS page(https://github.com/moby/moby/blob/master/AUTHORS)
-&emsp; - You should use branches and pull requests on GitHub - it will help you as team to organize your work
+- &emsp; - You should use branches and pull requests on GitHub - it will help you as team to organize your work

 &emsp;File(s):
 - &emsp;&emsp;&emsp;[file]() - file description